Akutannnn/SteamTo3RD/README.md

 -Click "Load unpacked" on the top left
 -Choose the extracted folder and voilà

-(Currently waiting approval by Google to get listed as an extension)
+(Currently waiting approval from Google to get listed as an extension)